When you hire a car / van / motorhome

 is the difference between Excess, Super CDW, Non–Waiver

-terminology, but they all refer to the same thing.
-When
+different terminology, but they all refer to the

-agreement.
-This amount varies according to the car rental
+amount varies according to the car rental company,

-company, the location and the size of the vehicle, and
+the location and the size of the vehicle, and can

 When

-is Third Party which covers you for any damage or injury
+One is Third Party which covers you for any damage

-you may cause to someone else when driving the hire
+or injury you may cause to someone else when driving

-car.
-The second is Collision Damage Waiver Insurance
+the hire car.
+The second is Collision Damage Waiver

-(CDW) and this covers you for any damage to the hire
+Insurance (CDW) and this covers you for any damage

 An

-insurance is that even if you have paid out and bought
+waiver insurance is that even if you have paid out

 This

-basic insurance does not mean that you are fully covered.
+the basic insurance does not mean that you are fully

 Excess